Yoshihiro Togashi: Personal life

 Togashi is married to Naoko Takeuchi, the creator of Sailor Moon.
 The two were introduced at a party hosted by Kazushi Hagiwara in August 1997.
 The following year, Takeuchi assisted Togashi for a short time by adding screentone to his manga Hunter × Hunter.
 Togashi and Takeuchi got married on January 6, 1999.
-In attendance for the ceremony were several fellow manga artists and voice actors from both the Sailor Moon and Yu Yu Hakusho anime series.
+In attendance for the ceremony were several fellow manga artists and voice actors from both the Sailor Moon and YuYu Hakusho anime series.
 The couple have two children and have collaborated on a children's book titled Oobo— Nu— Tochiibo— Nu— (おおぼーぬーとちぃぼーぬー), which Takeuchi wrote and Togashi illustrated.

 Togashi enjoys board-game-style video games and bowling with his family.
 He also likes watching horror movies, and considers Don't Look Up and Dawn of the Dead his favorites.
 Togashi cites visual effects designer H. R. Giger as a major influence.
 Togashi suffered from an immense amount of stress while working on YuYu Hakusho, which caused him inconsistent sleep patterns and chest pain.
 On March 29, 2011, Togashi and his fellow manga artists posted messages on the official Shōnen Jump website in support of the victims of the 2011 Tōhoku earthquake and tsunami.
 He has a younger brother named Hideaki Togashi, who is also a manga artist.
 The Togashi Paper Store run by his mother is still open in Shinjō, Yamagata.

 On May 24, 2022, Togashi created a Twitter account, @Un4v5s8bgsVk9Xp, that was later verified to be legitimate by Shueisha.
 He gained over one million followers in one day, and two million in 72 hours.
 He is the most-followed manga artist on the platform, with over three million followers.
 He posts status updates on his work on Hunter × Hunter on Twitter on an irregular basis.

 For years, he has been suffering from chronic back issues, leading to several hiatuses spanning multiple years.
-Due to these issues, he is only able to draw sporadically and only while laying down.
+Due to these issues, he is only able to draw sporadically and only while lying down.